jie-jw-wu/clarify-coder/README.md

     - <ADD HOW TO USE>
     - Internal Errors: If an error occurs and generation stops (e.g., 500: An Internal Error has Occurred), a checkpoint.txt file is used to track progress.
 The script checks this file upon starting and resumes from the last successful index.
     - <ADD HOW TO USE>

+#### Step 4

+- Generates the final file for finetuning.
+- Please note that for now, we used the ctrl-H feature of our editor to remove the prompt template from our files.
+- The step4 file creates the final "finetuning_data.jsonl" by combining and shuffling data from multiple different input files, while also adding another attribute "type" to our finetuning data, if not already present.
+- We aim to add more attributes in future experiments using the script.